Ghaznavid–Samanid war: War with Ismail

 In 1004, Isma'il, facing constant failures he asked Sultan Mahmud for help.
 Mahmud dispatched Herat's governor to support him.
-However, he advanced to Bukhara without reinforcement, where he was defeated by Ilak Khan in June.
+However, he advanced to Bukhara without reinforcement, where he was defeated by Ilig Khan in June.
 He subsequently returned to Khorasan.
 Isma'il's activities caused disturbance in Khorasan.
 Sultan Mahmud dispatched an army led by Farīghūn b.
 Muhammad to confront him.
 Fleeing to Jurjan, Ismail was pursued by Nasr, Arslan Jadhib, and Tughānjuq, the governor of Sarakhs.
 After a failed attempt to seize Bukhara, he sought refuge in the Ghuzz desert, finding shelter in the camp of Ibn Buhaij, an chief of Arab settlement there.
 In December 1004, Ibn Buhaij, ordered by Abu 'Abdu'llah Mah-Rüy Bundar, the regional Amil, treacherously killed Isma'il.
 Upon hearing the news of assassination Sultan Mahmud ordered Ibn Buhaij and Abu Abdullah Mah-Rüy Bundar to be executed while the camps of the Arabs being plundered and destroyed.

 Aftermath

-The entire Khorasan region, upto Oxus river, was annexed into Ghaznavid territory.
+The entire Khorasan region, up to Oxus river, was annexed into Ghaznavid territory.
 Following his victory, Mahmud received recognition of the sovereignty of the conquered territories from the Abbasid Caliph al-Qadir who bestowed upon him with the titles of “Walī Amir al-Mu'minīn” and “Yamīn al-Dawla wa Amīn al-Milla” in November 999 AD.
 Khutba in the name of Caliph al-Qadir was continued in Khorasan.

 Khurasan severely suffered from the exactions of tax collectors, due to the sultan's threats of torture and death for those who failed him.
-In 1006 AD, Kara-Khanids invaded Khorasan, a fine number of dehqan and notables inclined towards the Kara-Khanid invaders.The Ghaznavid rule in Khorasan lasted for only 40 years before taken by the Seljuks following the Battle of Dandanaqan.
+In 1006 AD, Kara-Khanids invaded Khorasan, a fine number of dehqan and notables inclined towards the Kara-Khanid invaders.
+The Ghaznavid rule in Khorasan lasted for only 40 years before taken by the Seljuks following the Battle of Dandanaqan.